mfkiwl/rk-open-docs/Dept3/Linux/Socs/RV1126_RV1109/Rockchip_RV1126_RV1109_Quick_Start_Linux/Rockchip_RV1126_RV1109_Quick_Start_Linux_EN.md

  BR2_TARGET_ROOTFS_UBIFS_MAXLEBCNT=4096
 ```

+- Config the bootargs paramerter in kernel dts as follows:

+`ubi.mtd=3 ubi.block=0,rootfs root=/dev/ubiblock0_0 rootfstype=squashfs    /* mount SquashFS on UBI block */`

+NOTICE: ubi.mtd=3 (3 is the number of rootfs in the partition and the first partition number is 0)

 #### Introduction to oem and userdata partition used in ubifs

 The SDK default OEM is packaged in Buildroot as a UBI image.